Space Competitiveness Index: 2009

-2010 SCI
+2010

 The 3rd edition continued to show decline from the dominant players and increase from the smaller countries.
 The report found that countries such as the U.S. and Canada has its technological leadership buoyed by the contribution of the industrial sector, which effectively markets, uses, and sells technology assets to government and commercial clients worldwide.
 Conversely, other countries such as China do not effectively leverage its high space technology achievement capability. some of the factors that influence that are government commercial policy and a limited private-sector industrial activity.